 As difficult as it is to deal with these categories of clutter, there are even worse types of clutter.
 Clutter that we almost always avoid dealing with.

 There are people in our lives that fit into one of the same three categories.
 People we need.
 People we want.
 And people that we neither need nor want.
 All of us have people in all three categories.
-While no one wants to be human clutter we also all fit into one of these categories in other people’s lives.
+While no one wants to be human clutter, we also all fit into one of these categories in other people’s lives.

-In the first category are people we need.
+In the first category are the people we need.
 These include those who perform a function in our lives.
-As children the most obvious people here are parents, teachers, and family.
+As children, the most obvious people here are parents, teachers, and family.
 When people in this category let us down, we grow up with a distorted view of relationships and love.
 As adults, people in this category include employers, encouragers, spouses, and people who love us.
 Perhaps because of our need for these people or because of the people who do not need us being in this category, this one is full of tricky relationships.

 The next category, people we want, is a more fun one with less dire consequences if people do not reciprocate the same level of relationship.
 These are associates and friends outside our inner circle.
 They may be people with which we play, work, or worship.
-They make life fun but are not crucial to us.
+They make life fun, but are not crucial to us.
 Sometimes there is confusion in this category when we elevate these people into our inner circle, or they elevate us into their inner circle.
-Or worse when we place them into the third category.
+Or worse, when we place them into the third category.

-It is when we can not or do not accept where other’s place us in these categories that we can actually become human clutter.
-We become someone they just don’t know what to do with and we just don’t know when to leave.
+It is when we can not or do not accept where others place us in these categories that we can actually become human clutter.
+We become someone they just don’t know what to do with, and we just don’t know when to leave.

 No matter where we find ourselves or where we place others, the solution is the same.
-Don’t base who you are by the opinions of those around you.
+Don’t base who you are on the opinions of those around you.
 Relationship confusion can be cleared up best by basing who we are on the One who always wants us and loves us.
 In Christ, there is no confusion about where you stand in his eyes.